nasa/fmdtools/_sources/README.md.txt

 ### Explore Tutorials and Resources

-Once fmdtools is installed, use the following to get acquainted with how to use libary:
+Once fmdtools is installed, use the following to get acquainted with how to use the library:

 - Go through the [Intro to fmdtools workshop](https://nasa.github.io/fmdtools/docs/Intro_to_fmdtools.html) to learn about some of the basics of the fmdtools library and work with an existing model.